nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

     }
 }
 ```
-***After the registering module obtains the link mode of the dependent module, it can establish a connection with  other business module(s) and obtain the connected business module's interface that is available for other business modules. *** is this clear and complete? ***
+After the registering module obtains the link mode of the dependent module(s), it can establish a connection with  other business module(s) and obtain the connected business module's interface that is available for other business modules.

 #### Calling other module interfaces
 Before calling the interface of other modules, it is also necessary to complete the operation of establishing a websocket connection and shaking hands with the module.
 After the handshake is completed, the Request is sent to the module.

 Example: